Nom-nom-hub/blueprint-kit/templates/commands/constitution.md

 ## Process

-1. Read the current constitution if it exists
+1. Read the current constitution file at `.blueprint/memory/constitution.md` if it exists
 2. Incorporate the user's principles while maintaining the core Blueprint-Driven Development approach
 3. Update the template sections as appropriate
-4. Save to `.blueprint/memory/constitution.md`
+4. OVERWRITE the content of the existing `.blueprint/memory/constitution.md` file with the updated constitution

 ## General Guidelines